Singapore 'on track' to bring COVID-19 outbreak under control; curbs may be eased after Jun 13: PM Lee

 Bookings open on Tuesday, with priority given to graduating cohorts for O, N, and A-Levels, as well as special needs students.

 This will be followed by students aged 12 and above, including students in Institutes of Higher Learning.
-Finally, young adults 39 years and younger.
+Finally, young adults 39 years and younger will be vaccinated.

 CONTACT TRACING